 The other part of the problem is light pollution.

 Both female and male fireflies use their glowing lights to communicate with one another, to find mates, keep interlopers away and establish territory.
 Depending on the species, those flashy messages are coordinated — often across huge groups of thousands of bugs.
 Research has shown that lights — both stationary, like streetlights or lights from a house, and temporary, like car headlights — make it harder for fireflies to communicate.
 If mom and dad firefly can't find each other to mate because they're thrown off by car headlights, young fireflies never get created.

 While firefly numbers will continue to decline in some places, in others they're becoming an attraction.
 In China, firefly pupae were brought into an urban park to re-establish a colony of the beetles there.
 "Entrepreneurs are trying to revive the population of bioluminescent insects in special firefly parks.
 One of the first of these parks, in the city of Wuhan in Hubei province, opened in 2015.
 The response was so positive that the park plans to open annually (from May through early October each year)," writes Josh Lew here on MNN.

-And in the Smoky Mountain National Forest, people come from far and wide every May and June to experience synchronous fireflies — a tradition documented in the video below.
-(Firefly-viewing dates and information for 2017 can be found here.)
+And in the Smoky Mountain National Forest, people come from far and wide every May and June to experience synchronous fireflies, a tradition documented in the video below and in more depth in the story linked in this sentence.
+(Firefly-viewing dates and information can be found here.)

 Kids who grow up without fireflies will never know what they're missing.
-The bioluminescent bugs are a magical addition to the landscape, but once they cease to exist, they will exist only in the summertime memories of older people.
-If you'd like to keep fireflies around in real life and not just as a memory, you can help create firefly habitat in and around your own home, with these ideas.
+The bioluminescent bugs are a magical addition to the landscape, but if we lose them, they will exist only in the summertime memories of older people.
+If you'd like to keep fireflies around in real life and not just as a memory, create a firefly habitat around your house with these ideas.

 Editor's note: This story has been updated since it was originally published in June 2016.